Bashir Ahmad (singer): Early life

-Born on 18 November 1939 in Kolkata, West Bengal, Ahmed migrated to Dhaka, East Pakistan, after the partition period in 1960.
+Born on 18 November 1939 in Kolkata, West Bengal, Ahmed migrated to Dhaka, East Bengal, after the partition period in 1960.

 Career

 Ahmed became a pupil of Ustad Vilayat Hussain at the age of 15.
 Later, he came to Bombay, and became a student of Ustad Bade Ghulam Ali Khan.

 Ahmed performed along with Geeta Dutt.
 Around the 1960s, when the film producer and owner of Gulistan Cinema Hall, Dossani invited Talat Mahmood and Ahmed to East Pakistan to perform, after their tour of Chittagong and Mymensingh, Mahmood returned to India but Ahmed decided to stay back.

 In Dhaka, his mentor and brother-in-law, Ishrat Kalkatvi introduced him to Robin Ghosh.
 Kalkatvi was writing songs for the film Talash (1963), although eventually, Suroor Barabankvi contributed more songs to the film.
 Ghosh was making tunes for the film.
-Ahmed sang some numbers for Talash, including the soft romantic one, titled "Kuch Apni Kahiye Kuch Meri Suniye, Yeh Sham Yeh Tanhai Yun Chup To Na Rahiye".
+Ahmed sang some numbers for Talash, including the soft romantic song "Kuch Apni Kahiye Kuch Meri Suniye, Yeh Sham Yeh Tanhai Yun Chup To Na Rahiye".
 Ahmed sang another song titled Main Rickshawalla Matwala.
 He had another duet in the film, "Tum Bhi Haseen Dil Bhi Jawan".

-Ahmed was also a poet and a lyricist, with a pseudonym B. A. Deep.
-Film-maker, Mustafiz, they contacted Bashir and asked him to write a song for his film, Saagar (1965 film), which he did, titled Ja dekha pyar tera, and sang it too.
+Ahmed was also a poet and a lyricist, with the pseudonym B. A. Deep.
+Filmmaker Mustafiz contacted Bashir and asked him to write a song for his film Saagar (1965), which he did, titled Ja dekha pyar tera, and sang it too.
 Similarly in Robin Ghosh's another lilting offering, Karwan, in 1964, Bashir wrote and sang Jab Tum Akele Hoge Hum Yaad Aayenge.
-He wrote film songs, as B. A. Deep, and also continued to sing as Bashir Ahmed for films like Saagar, Karwan, Indhan, Milan (1964 film), Kangan, Darshan (1967), Soye nadiya Jaage Paani (1967) and Jahan Baje Shehnai (1968).
+He wrote film songs, as B. A. Deep, and also continued to sing as Bashir Ahmed for films like Saagar, Karwan, Indhan, Milan (1964), Kangan, Darshan (1967), Soye nadiya Jaage Paani (1967) and Jahan Baje Shehnai (1968).
 The songs from the films were Yeh Sama Pyara Pyara, Yeh Hawaein Thandi Tthandi (singer Mala), (Yeh mausam yeh mast nazare, pyar karo to inse karo), (Tumhare Liye Iss Dil Mein Itne Mohabbat Hai, Itne Mohabbat Kaun Karega Kahan Paoge Kis Dil Mein Hoge), (Din Raat Khayalon Mein Tujhe Yaad Karoonga, Par Naam Tera Leke Main Aawaz Na Doonga), (Hum Chale Chhor Kar Teri Mehfil Sanam, Dil Kahin Na Kahin To Behal Jayega), (Gulshan Mein Baharon Mein Tu Hai), and (Chun Liya Ik Phool Ko), with Madam Noor Jahan.

 In 1971, when the situation worsened in Pakistan, he was not encouraged in the industry as music directors considered him a pale version of Ahmed Rushdi (who remained the greatest singer in the history of Pakistani cinema) and the film Hill Station's songs, namely Mera Dil Na Jaane Kabse Tera Pyar Dhoondta Hai and Mere Seene Par Sar Rakhdo remain his only contributions in this period.